izzarzn/Micro-Python/README.md

 ## SST IoT Development Board Experiments Using MicroPython

 ### About the Board
-The **SST IoT Devlopment Board** is a ESP-32 Module mounted on a custom PCB and integrated with different Sensors and Accuators, using which strong Embedded and IoT fundamentals are developed by deploying and implementing various projects involving cloud, ML and various other industry stacks.
+The **SST IoT Development Board** is a ESP-32 Module mounted on a custom PCB and integrated with different Sensors and Accuators, using which strong Embedded and IoT fundamentals are developed by deploying and implementing various projects involving cloud, ML and various other industry stacks.

 --------------